jinzhiBUAA/SE_Ontology_dev/README.md

 # SE_Ontology_dev
-IOF SE ontology under development
+This project is used for developing IOF SE ontology.